-If you would like to make a referral to our night shelter for men or emergency hosting scheme for women, please read the following guidance notes carefully.
+If you would like to make a referral to our men’s winter night shelter please read the following guidance notes carefully.

 Once you have read them, please call the Boaz office on 0161 202 1056